'Seven-station' series temperature data

 For each location, temperature records from a number of local sites have been merged together to form a long time series.
 When merging different temperature records like this, it is necessary to adjust for climatic differences from place-to-place, or even changes in exposure or instrumentation at the same site.
 If no adjustments are made, significant biases could be introduced.
 For example, the longest record in the country comes from Dunedin, with climate readings taken at six sites throughout its history.

-The key result of this revisiting is that the New Zealand-wide warming trend is almost exactly the same as in our previous assessment.
+The key result of this revisiting was that the New Zealand-wide warming trend was almost exactly the same as in the previous assessment.
 In other words, either approach gives an accurate trend result.
 So without a doubt, on the basis of the 'seven-station' series, New Zealand did indeed get about 0.9°C warmer over the course of last one hundred years.

 The pattern of warming is also consistent with changes in sea surface temperature and prevailing winds.